domsson/fadeshow.js/README.md

 No actual visual changes will be performed, `fadeshow.js` just adds/removes CSS classes to the relevant elements, enabling you to apply styles that will then take care of doing the actual fading.
-But don't worry, its quite simple.
+But don't worry, it's quite simple.
 Check the included HTML file for an example.

 ## Features